£30 million Walsall regeneration scheme approved

 A new link road will be constructed between Wood Street and Walsall Street to ease traffic flows through the town, and encourage linked shopping trips.

 Willenhall residents have given a resounding thumbs up to the proposals, with 100 per cent of visitors to a public exhibition saying they wanted to see a new foodstore in the town.
 Planning officers reported to committee members that they had received a petition in support of the plans with over 400 signatures and had received 89 individual letters supporting the scheme.
-The scheme is designed to recapture trade and increase the vitality of the area.
-Willenhall is the only town in the

 The introduction of a new foodstore would claw back a substantial amount of this trade leakage, and the linked shopping trips with the existing town centre would boost the trade of local businesses.